ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

   :width: 100%
   :align: center

-  Normalized damping rates :math:`\gamma/c_e k` where :math:`c_e =
-  \sqrt{T_e/m_i}` as a function of temperature ratio :math:`T_i/T_e`.
+  Normalized damping rates :math:`\gamma/\sqrt{2}v_t k` where :math:`v_t = \sqrt{T_i/m_i}` as a function of temperature ratio :math:`T_i/T_e`.
+The black dots show the numerical damping rates compared to the exact results (magenta).
 Ion sound waves are strongly damped as ion temperature becomes comparable to the electron temperature.
 Conversely, the damping is very small as the ions get colder.

 A note on dispersion relations for electrostatic oscillations
 -------------------------------------------------------------